-Australian Medicinal Cannabis Cultivation
+Australian Medicinal Cannabis cultivation indoors or outdoors debate

 Medicinal Cannabis cultivation has been a hotly discussed topic in Australia ever since cultivation was made legal in October 2016.
 The industry has been buzzing with new ideas, initiatives and investment as well as a renewed focus on an older but crucial topic: the indoor-outdoor cultivation debate.
+As leading cannabis cultivation facility design architects and engineers, PharmOut are well placed to advise on cannabis facility design options.

 As a traditional pharmaceutical architectural, engineering and quality consultancy, PharmOut’s strengths are more complementary to an indoor cultivation option, as it’s closer to the ‘pharmaceutical clean room’ scenario as opposed to the outdoor cultivation options.